Jaswanth2007-cyber/My-Devops-Journey/linux&installation /linux-basics.md

 Set a Linux username and password
 Once this is done, the Linux environment is successfully set up on Windows.

-#Linux basic commands

-#whoami
-To check current user.

-##mkdir directory_name
-To make a directory.

-##pwd
-shows current directory path where the user is working.(Print Working Directory)

-##cd directory_name
-Moves into the specified directory(change directory).

-##cd ..
-To move one directory back.

-##cd ~
-current working directory to the user's home directory.

-##mv existing file/directory name changing file/directory name
-It changes file names.(move)

-##touch file_name
-creates a file.

-##vim file_name
-To create and write file at a time
-To exit: i for insert mode to write and you must press i or any operation key.To exit press esc and shift + ; and type wq and enter.

-##nano filename
-To write something to a file.
-To exit nano: ctrl+x > press y if you want to save or press n for no > enter.

-##cat file_name
-Shows content in that file.

-##echo "write something here"
-Prints write something here.

-##rm filename
-To delete the file (be careful once deleted no archiving).

-##clear
-Clears the terminal.

-##ls
-Lists all files and folders in the current directory.

-##ls -la
-Lists all files, including hidden files, along with detailed information such as permissions, owner, and file size.

-##history
-To see all executed commands.

-##To exit Linux
-Open new poweshell tab and type(wsl --shutdown) enter.
+# WSL and Basic Linux Commands

+## Installing WSL (Windows Subsystem for Linux)

+Run the following command in **PowerShell as Administrator**:

+powershell
+wsl --install
+Ubuntu will open automatically.

+Set a Linux username and password.

+Once this is done, the Linux environment is successfully set up on Windows.

+Linux Basic Commands
+System Info
+whoami: To check current user.

+pwd: Shows current directory path where the user is working (Print Working Directory).

+clear: Clears the terminal screen.

+history: To see all previously executed commands.

+File & Directory Management
+ls: Lists all files and folders in the current directory.

+ls -la: Lists all files, including hidden files, with detailed information (permissions, owner, size).

+mkdir [directory_name]: To make a new directory.

+touch [file_name]: Creates a new empty file.

+mv [existing_name] [new_name]: Moves or renames a file/directory.

+rm [filename]: To delete a file (Caution: No undo/archiving).

+cat [file_name]: Shows the content inside a file.

+echo "text": Prints the specified text to the terminal.

+Navigation
+cd [directory_name]: Moves into the specified directory.

+cd ..: To move one directory back.

+cd ~: Moves to the user's home directory.

+Text Editors
+Nano
+To open: nano filename

+To exit: Press Ctrl + X, then press Y to save (or N to discard), then hit Enter.

+Vim
+To open: vim filename

+To write: Press i to enter Insert mode.

+To save & exit: Press Esc, then type :wq and hit Enter.

+o Exit Linux (Shutdown WSL)

+Open a new PowerShell tab and type:

+wsl --shutdown -> hit enter.